oVirt/ovirt-site/source/feature/ntpsupport.html.md

 ### Feture Description

 The intent is to use the organization's NTP server to sync time on all the hosts in ovirt setup.
-The Info should be extracted from the user during the installation, and pupulated/configured on all the hosts in an ovirt system through bootstrap & registration.

 ### Assumptions

 *   Organizations will prefer using their own NTP server rather than install a new one for ovirt.
 *   The NTP server should be configured only once (during ovirt installation), and populated to all hosts through bootstrap and registration.
-*   Changing the NTP server after installation in not supported - and will require manual steps to sync it to all the hosts in the setup.
+*   Changing the NTP server after installation in not supported - and will require manuall steps to sync it to all the hosts in the setup.
-*   The NTP server is accesible from all the hosts

-### The feature building blocks
+### What needs to be done

 ##### ovirt-setup